Country Water Profile

 99.5%

-WHO/UNICEF JMP
+WHO/UNICEF JMP • 2024

-Where the biggest differences show up
+Where the biggest gaps appear

 The most useful signals often sit in the gaps between access, service quality, geography, and resource pressure.